Wayne Gerard Trotman

 In 2016, he collaborated with his wife to produce the premium hardcover cookbook, Rum & Red Peppers: 80 Caribbean, Armenian, Middle Eastern & Mediterranean Recipes.
 The summer of 2017 saw Trotman playing a security doorman and a nunchaku-wielding president in Benjamin Zephaniah's music video for President, the first single released from his 2017 album, Revolutionary Minds.
 In a Q&A session with New Statesman, Zephaniah, Britain's most famous living poet, claimed that Trotman's Kairi Chronicles (Kaya Abaniah and the Father of the Forest) was the last book that changed his thinking.

-October 2019 saw the launch of Wayne Gerard Trotman's Rhyming Stories - six beautifully illustrated children's titles concerned with conservation and bullying at school.
+October 2019 saw the launch of Wayne Gerard Trotman's Rhyming Stories - seven beautifully illustrated children's titles concerned with conservation and bullying at school.
 Wayne Gerard Trotman lives with his wife and two sons in Greater London, near Wimbledon.